gilbertfrancois/skin-temperature-scanner/README.md

 For this prototype, the following hardware has been used:
 - Raspberry Pi 2, 3 or 4
 - MLX90640 Thermal Sensor, 32x24 px
-- Waveshare 4.3" TFT screen (optional)
+- Waveshare 4.3inch HDMI LCD (B), 800x480, IPS
+- 5V 2.4A power adapter (2x)
+- microSD card 8Gb or larger

 ## MLX90640 Far infrared Thermal Sensor